Linear time encodable binary code achieving GV bound with linear time encodable dual achieving GV bound: Proof strategy

 Our goal is to prove \Cref{thm:main_informal}: to find a pair of binary linear codes that are encodable with a linear sized circuit (in the block-length of the code), that are dual to each other, and that can attain minimum distance arbitrarily close to the GV-bound.
 We will do so for the pair of $R(DA)^m$ and $R(AD)^m$ codes of rate $1/2$, as introduced in \Cref{sec:RAD}.
 By \Cref{prop:dual}, these can be chosen dual to one another and are encodable with a linear sized circuit: in fact a circuit of size $2m(n-1)$.
 The task that remains is thus to prove that both of these codes can attain minimum distance arbitrarily close to the GV-bound.
 We will show this is the case for a randomly sampled such code, except with $1/\poly(n)$ probability.
 Getting closer to the GV-bound will require larger $m$, and thus a longer encoding time.
 In other words, we aim to prove the following theorem, which implies the main result stated as \Cref{thm:main_informal}.

-\begin{theorem} For all $\epsilon>0$ and all (even) $n \in \mathbb N$ large enough, there exists some $m=m(\eps) \in \mathbb N$ such that $R(AD)^m$ and $R(DA)^m$ codes of rate $1/2$ and block-length $n$ achieve relative minimum distance $\dGV-\epsilon$, except with probability $\geq 1-n^{1/2-m/4}=1/\poly(n)$.
+\begin{theorem} For all $\epsilon>0$ and all (even) $n \in \mathbb N$ large enough, there exists some $m=m(\eps) \in \mathbb N$ such that $R(AD)^m$ and $R(DA)^m$ codes of rate $1/2$ and block-length $n$ achieve relative minimum distance $\dGV-\epsilon$, except with probability $\leq n^{1/2-m/4}=1/\poly(n)$.
 The circuit size of the encoding function for either code is $2m(n-1)$, or $O(mn)$ with depth $O(m\log(n))$. \end{theorem}

 The natural question raised by this theorem is what the function $m(\eps)$ looks like.
 If $m(\eps)$ is too big this could make the codes practically irrelevant (despite linear circuit size asymptotically).
 The way we will prove the above theorem is to prove instead that the $R(DA)^m$ and $R(AD)^m$ codes can attain relative distance $\epsilon$-close to $\delta^{(m)}$, where we recall from \Cref{sec:RMA} that this was the distance achievable by an $RA^m$ code of rate $1/2$.
 We recall from that same section that $\delta^{(m)}$ converges to $\dGV$ with $m$~\cite{ravazzi_spectra_2009}.
 This, in turn, would establish the above result, as it implies that our codes can achieve minimum distance arbitrarily close to $\dGV$.

-Thus, while we inherit the same caveats regarding rate of convergence to the GV-bound for our codes that were present for $RMA$ codes, we still can analytically compute the distance to the GV-bound for a given $m$, and observe that with modest $m$ we already get very close (see \Cref{tab:deltas}).
+However, as the reader may recall from that same section, we do not have a theoretical understanding of how $m$ is related to $\epsilon$.
+Instead, we have a program which takes $m$ and computes $\epsilon$.
+From its behaviour we can see that the convergence is quite fast: for example, to get $10^{-4}$-close to the GV-bound you need $m\geq4$ (see \Cref{tab:deltas}).
 Getting a better quantitative understanding of this convergence remains an interesting open question for future work.

 \begin{proof}[Proof of \Cref{thm:main}] As explained above, to establish this theorem, it suffices to prove that rate $1/2$ $R(AD)^m$ and $R(DA)^m$ codes achieve relative minimum distance $\epsilon$-close to $\delta^{(m)}$, except with probability $\tilde O(n^{1/2-m/4})=1/\poly(n)$.
 By a union bound over the failure probabilities for both codes, we then obtain the desired result.